DerekSeaverson/Derek-Seaverson-Portfolio/README.md

 ### Android Project(s)
 > This is a list of my current projects created within Android Studio as part of a class during college.
 These applications were programmed mostly with Java and touched on some other programming languages.

-*This list will be updated accordingly once I began to upload and format each project that I feel could have some level of importance to my portfolio as we worked on a multitude of Android applications throughout the course of the class
+*This list will be updated accordingly once I began to upload and format each project that I feel could have some level of importance to my portfolio as we worked on a multitude of Android applications throughout the course of the class.*

 ### .NET API Website
 > My .NET API Website was a beginner website that I created with the function of the user being able to quickly retrieve all the current movies that contain any words/title that the user queries.